ssrg-vt/Xar-Trek/README.md

 xxxxx
 Set grub default number to the number of kernel-xar-trek
 ~$ sudo grub-set-default <number>
+reboot
+$ uname -a (check if you are on -xar-trek kernel)

 2) Install Popcorn compiler.
 Again, I'm using a toolchain from Cesar.
 I have a file on my desktop that should have everything (toolchain.september.tbz).
 repo: https://github.com/ssrg-vt/popcorn-compiler.git
 branch: xar-trek